-The BLACK+DECKER produced some of the worse onions of the group, with a huge range of sizes, varying from practically minced to huge chunks.
-Its performance did substantially improve in our carrot test, doing just slightly worse than the top scoring model, the Breville The chop was a little on the larger side, but it was relatively even.
-It just took a few more pulses than some of the other models to reach a quality end result.
+The Black+Decker produced some of the worst onions of the group, with a huge range of sizes varying from practically minced to huge chunks.
+Its performance substantially improved in our carrot test.
+The chop was a little on the larger side, but it was relatively even.
+It took a few more pulses than some other models to reach a quality result.

-Quality dropped down again in our almond test, with the BLACK+DECKER tying with a handful of other models for the dubious honor of having the second-worst chopped nuts.
-It left a non-trivial amount of whole almonds and larger chunks, while simultaneously producing a decent amount of pulverized almond dust.
-This is a direct contrast to the desired result of small, even pieces.
+Quality dropped again in our almond test; the Black+Decker tied with a handful of other food processors for the dubious honor of having the second-worst chopped nuts.
+It left a non-trivial amount of whole almonds and larger chunks while simultaneously producing a decent amount of pulverized almond dust.
+This directly contrasts the desired result of small, even pieces.

-Our mixing test was the only metric where the BLACK+DECKER scored above average, earning a 6 out of 10.
-We made pie crust, pizza dough, and mayonnaise from scratch.
-This model doesn't have a dough blade but still managed to make fine pizza dough, ranking just behind the Breville but surpassing both Hamilton Beach models.
-The motor sounded like it struggled a little bit, and when the ball of dough actually formed it pressed on the lid very hard, actually bending it while it was rotating around.
+Our mixing test was the only metric where the Black+Decker scored above average.
+In our test kitchen, we whipped up pie crust, pizza dough, and mayonnaise from scratch.
+This model doesn't have a dough blade but still makes fine pizza dough.
+The motor sounded like it struggled a little bit, and when the ball of dough formed, it pressed on the lid very hard, actually bending it while it was rotating around.
 However, there appeared to be no negative repercussions.

-The performance was similar when making pie crust, though it did take a little longer with this machine.
-The pie crust dough had a few dry spots when rolled out, lacking slightly behind models like the Braun or Breville in terms of consistency.
-However, this model did fail at making mayonnaise in our test.
+The performance was similar when making pie crust, though it took a little longer with this machine.
+When rolled out, the dough had a few dry spots, lacking slightly behind higher scoring models.
+However, the Black+Decker failed at making mayonnaise in our test.
 The blade spins too high in the bowl to make the amount prescribed in our test recipe, so while this model could effectively make mayonnaise, you would need to make a very large batch at a time.

-This model produced the worst hummus of the group, creating hummus that was by far the coarsest in texture after two and a half minutes of pureeing.
-It took close to an additional five minutes of pureeing time before the hummus was even close to being as smooth of some of the other models.
+The pureeing score was based on the quality of hummus, applesauce, nut butter, and tomato sauce, as judged by our panel of tasters.
+Additionally, we performed a leak test with the container filled with water.
+This machine produced the worst hummus of the group; after two and a half minutes of pureeing, the hummus was by far the coarsest in texture.
+It took around an additional five minutes of pureeing time before the hummus was even close to being as smooth as some of the other models.
 This model also did a subpar job at grinding nut butter, requiring periodic scrapes of a spatula to help it on its way.
-We did note that this model is exceptionally loud, measuring in at 92.5 dBA about 3' away.
-In addition, it took about 25 minutes to complete, so making nut butter is not a task to be undertaken lightly with the BLACK+DECKER.
+It took about 25 minutes to complete, so making nut butter is not a task to be undertaken lightly with this model.
+This machine is also exceptionally loud, measuring 92.5 dBA about 3' away.

 Both applesauce and tomato sauce were slightly below average, leaving a decent number of chunky bits of tomato and an entire apple slice un-pureed.
-This model did leak, with water slowly dripping out and water splashing out through the lid seam occasionally.
+This model also leaked, with water slowly dripping out and occasionally splashing through the lid seam.

-This model once again has no adjustability for size, and the feed tube did fit most of our tomatoes, though it was too small for the largest one.
+The Black+Decker did marginally better at slicing than shredding.
+The tests were practically identical to shredding, substituting tomatoes and zucchini for cheese and carrots.
+It again has no adjustability for size, and the feed tube fit most of our tomatoes, though it was too small for the largest one.
 The sliced tomatoes weren't bad, ranking about average, and weren't completely mutilated or mangled.

 Performance fell when it came to slicing potatoes or zucchini, creating slices that had a wide range in thickness with tapered cuts.